huttonjd/ToastExample/README.md

 # Xamarin Toast Example
 This is an example of a simple Xamarin Toast for Android and iOS.

+Android has Toast built-in, iOS we have to add code to iOS project to do the same function.

 It uses an interface service called IToast that its corresponding Dependency Service implementation is in Android and iOS.

+NOTE: Got most of the code from [LeoAndo's DependencyServiceToastSample](https://github.com/LeoAndo/xamarin-forms-toast-snackbar-samples/tree/main/DependencyServiceToastSample)

 ## What are the items that make this work